Hunt’s Mesa Photography Workshop

 Hurry to secure your place … and join me in this unique photographic adventure.

-Questions about the Hunt’s Mesa Photography Workshop?
+Questions about the Hunt’s Mesa Photography Tour?
 Contact me.

 Any trips I organize or organize with another photographer are private and non-business.
 I am a physician by trade and I take people along with me on my trips because I enjoy the company and the opportunity to help people get to know and photograph the Southwest.
 I do not make a business out of it.
 My goal is to have a pleasant, safe trip with artistic value photography as a result.
 We share expenses, gear, ideas, and experiences.
 We do nothing that would require me or a co-host to be a concessionaire or CUA holder in any federal or state lands we may visit or photograph.
 We will not be going anyplace on public lands that are not generally open to the public.
 No photographs you take on public lands may be used to promote the sale or use of a product or service.
 We will not do any “commercial filming” as defined in the Code of Federal Regulations nor will we do any “still photography” that would require a permit from any agency administering any public land which we photograph.